marcodpt/merlin/README.md

 used as the initial `state`.
    - `view`, `update`, `done`: Exactly as defined in `app`
  - `plugins` **[routeData => {...newData, ...routeData}]**:
-An optional array of plugins, which are executed sequentially, and must return objects whose properties will be attached to `routeData`.
+An optional array of plugins, which are executed sequentially with each route change and must return a object whose properties will be attached to `routeData`.
  - `stop` **() => ()**:
 Returns a function that stops the `spa`.